brainhack-school2020/Alex-A14_Brainhack2020/README.md

 ### Deliverables

-At the end of this project, we will have:
+Products of this project include:
- - A complete README summarizing the entire project and it results.
+ - A complete README summarizing the entire project and its results.
  - Week 3 Deliverable:
      - [Plotly Histogram](http://htmlpreview.github.io/?https://github.com/brainhack-school2020/Alex-A14_Brainhack2020/blob/master/plotly.html)
      - Binder With ipywidgets Correlation Matrices (**Currently Debugging**) [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/brainhack-school2020/Alex-A14_Brainhack2020/master?filepath=visualization.ipynb)
- - A Jupyter notebook that contains all of the relevant code for project, properly formatted and commented.
+ - A [Jupyter notebook](https://github.com/brainhack-school2020/Alex-A14_Brainhack2020/blob/master/analysis.ipynb) that contains all of the relevant code for the project, clearly formatted and commented.
  - A markdown formatted .md or .html document that contains code, descriptions, and visualizations from the project.

 ## Results